-An oxidized nanocellulose is isolated as a 10-20% hydrogel with >90% crystallinity based on XRD data.
+Oxidized cellulose (OC) and nanocellulose (ONC) are isolated as a 10-20% hydrogel with >90% crystallinity based on XRD data.
 While OC is long cellulose fibrils, the particle size of oxidized nanocellulose (ONC) is around 50-100 nm (from microcrysalline cellulose) and 100-150 nm (from wood fibers) and shows oval shapes with 2-3 aspect ratios.

 SuCellose100 (prepared from MCC)

 SuCellose 200 (prepared from hardwood fibers)

 The modified nanocellulose is isolated as a white powder dried in an oven and under vacuum.
 It would be adhesive to hydrophobic poly(olefins) and useful as a reinforcing agent in polymer composites or an alterntive to carbon black.